Library Services Directory - D to L

 Our e-Resources offer free access to online resources, available 24/7.

 Several libraries have regular IT Buddy sessions, offering help with a variety of computer problems, Learn my Way courses and other resources such as NHS Choices.
-Visit the individual library's page for details of when their IT Buddy is available.
+Visit the individual library's web page for details of when their IT Buddy is available.

 Several libraries also have meeting rooms for hire.